Previously, on “Is DT a monorepo?”

 plus one.
 So the patch version that’s actually in the repo never matters.

-At development time, we’re making use of the fact that pnpm
+At development time, we’re making use of the fact that pnpm can resolve to

 local versions.
-Normally, we could set prefer-workspace-packages
+Normally, we could set prefer-workspace-packages, which would

-to always link to the local workspace package.
+force pnpm to always link to the local workspace package.
 But we actually have

-a few packages which intentionally point to old versions of @types
+a few packages which intentionally point to old versions of @types packages.

-If we were to do the much nicer thing of using 0
+If we were to do the much nicer thing of using 0 as our patch version, the

 version from the registry would always be chosen instead.
 So, we can’t use

-.
+prefer-workspace-packages.
 Instead, we just pick an arbitrarily high patch

 version, such that it will always be newer than what’s in the registry, hence

-.
+9999.
 9999 publishes ought to be enough for anyone, right?

 projects